paulh002/rpi-audio-hat/README.md

 ## How compile and install driver for pcm1808 and pcm5102
 To support the audio card in slave mode an overlay need to be created.
 The raspberry pi supports already most audio cards with pcm1808 and pcm5102.
-The procedures and files are taken from Akiyuki Okayasu github page https://github.com/AkiyukiOkayasu/RaspberryPi_I2S_Slave
+The procedure and files are taken from Akiyuki Okayasu github page https://github.com/AkiyukiOkayasu/RaspberryPi_I2S_Slave

 Compile on Raspberry Pi
 ```bash